PitiwatL/MSc-EventProp/README.md

 # Gradient-based learning for Spiking Neural Networks
+This is a part of my project from the University of Nottingham for MSc Machine Learning in Science.

 ## Requirements
 The code has been tested on GTX3050 locally with PyTorch 1.12 and Cuda 11.3.
 ```Shell